berty/weshnet/docs/apis/protocoltypes.md

 | auth_url | [string](#string) |  |  |
 | services | [string](#string) | repeated |  |

-<a name="weshnet-protocol-v1-ContactAddAliasKey"></a>
+<a name="weshnet-protocol-v1-ContactAliasKeyAdded"></a>

-### ContactAddAliasKey
+### ContactAliasKeyAdded
-ContactAddAliasKey is an event type where ones shares their alias public key
+ContactAliasKeyAdded is an event type where ones shares their alias public key

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |